 Aging skin and wrinkles result from a combination of many factors.
 It’s not just about cellular changes, collagen depletion, hormone loss, or damage caused by free radicals.
 After years of frequent contraction, those wrinkles can linger even after the muscles are at rest.
-A very popular, safe and effective treatment to reduce lines and wrinkles is Botox®.
+A very popular, safe and effective treatment to reduce lines and wrinkles is known as wrinkle reduction.

-Botox® (Botulinum toxin type ‘A’) is a purified protein produced by the Clostridium botulinum bacteria.
-It was developed during the 1970s – 1980s to treat blepharospasm (spasm of the eyelids) and strabismus (squint).
+Wrinkle Reduction – was developed during the 1970s – 1980s to treat blepharospasm (spasm of the eyelids) and strabismus (squint).
 In 1997 it achieved FDA approval for cosmetic use in the USA and by 2006 was granted a license by the MHRA in the UK for the treatment of frown lines.
-Worldwide, now more than 3 million Botox® treatments take place per year.
-Botox® is one of the many trade names for the neurotoxic protein called botulinum toxin that is produced by the bacterium Clostridium botulinum.
+Worldwide, now more than 3 million wrinkle reduction treatments take place per year.

 Similarly, wrinkles are caused by contraction of other delicate facial muscles like when you raise your eyebrows you form lines to the upper forehead and when you smile/laugh this forms crows feet.
 The result is not permanent because the nerve ending re-establishes it’s signalling by forming new nerve sprouts.
 This sprouting takes approximately 3-6 months, at which point the muscle regains it’s activity and the wrinkles begin to reappear.

 What Can Be Treated By Wrinkle Reduction Treatment?